 Deserted Wife's Allowance is made to women in Ireland who were deserted by their husbands.
 The payment was closed to new applications in January 1997, when the One-Parent Family Payment was introduced.
 Some women have continued to get Deserted Wife's Allowance because they qualified for the payment before 2nd January 1997 and have continued to meet the qualifying criteria.
-Deserted Wife's Allowance is a means-tested payment for women under 66 years of age, who have no dependent children and who were deserted by their husband and who do not qualify for Deserted Wife's Benefit.
-Women getting Deserted Wife's Allowance will automatically transfer to State Pension (Non-Contributory) when they reach 66 years of age.
+Deserted Wife's Allowance is a means-tested payment for women under 66 years of age, who have no dependent children and who were deserted Wife's Allowance will automatically transfer to State Pension (Non-Contributory) when they reach 66 years of age.